 Caring for a patient with dementia is more challenging than caring for a patient with physical disabilities.
 People with dementia typically require more supervision, are less likely to express gratitude for the help they receive and are more likely to be depressed.
 Luckily for us dad never had dementia, knowing him, he would have hated that, it was his worst nightmare!
 Near the end, he had physical disabilities and was extremely weak from cancer.
 We were unable to get him up the stairs, so we turned the front room into a bedroom space for him.
 For people who are struggling with the stairs, keep your independence with a stairlift.

 Tips on Caring for Elderly Parents at Home

 Here are some tips on caring for elderly parents at home.
 I want to share with you the realities, and what you can do to help everyone be more comfortable.
+There is always nursing agency jobs from Day Webster.
 To avoid caregiver’s burnout and limit your stress levels.

 - The first thing I would suggest is to work how much care you need for your elderly parent.
 Do they need night time supervision as an example?
 My dad required this in the later stages and my mum had help from the Marie Curie nurses so she could get some sleep.
 It helped her very much.

 - Be realistic on how much you can do.
 You need to keep your own physical and mental well being healthy to be there when you are needed the most.
 You can’t afford to get burnt out.

 - Get help.
 It’s as simple as that.
 My brother was there to help my mum with his work shifts.
 He helped to lift dad, sat with him and organised the food shopping.
 You can ask other family members to help out, hire an outside carer for a few hours.
 Or use respite care if needed.

 - Share the caregiving responsibility.
 Mum and my brother shared this.
 I helped out when I could.
 Working together as a team is the best way for everyone.